 To build this enterprise capacity, legal teams will have to transform the services they offer, and the ways in which they deliver and source those services.
 Making these three adjustments will help legal respond more quickly and effectively to the pace of business.

-From high-touch to best-fit service portfolio
+Legal shift no. 1: From high-touch to best-fit service portfolio

 In the current operating model, the needs of internal business clients drive the legal service menu, so legal’s priorities skew toward urgent requests and routine work — which crowds out important strategic work.